MaistoV/UninaSoC/sw/README.md

 # Software Tree Structure
 The sw directory is organized in two major components:
 * host - Contains software that runs on the host side, typically x86-based systems.
 This includes Linux drivers for interfacing with the UninaSoC.
+Currently, it only applies to HPC configurations. ([README](https://github.com/MaistoV/UninaSoC/tree/feature/linker_and_software/sw/host))
 * SoC  - Contains software running on the UninaSoC itself.
-Currently, only bare-metal projects are supported, as embedded Linux is not yet implemented.
+Currently, only bare-metal projects are supported, as embedded Linux is not yet implemented. ([README](https://github.com/MaistoV/UninaSoC/tree/feature/linker_and_software/sw/SoC))